CQCL/pytket-iqm/README.md

 by providing the `arch` parameter to the `IQMBackend` constructor, but it generally does not make sense, since the IQM server reports the valid quantum architecture relevant to the given backend URL.

+(Note: At the moment IQM does not provide a quantum computing service open to the general public.
+Please contact our [sales team](https://www.meetiqm.com/contact/) to set up your access to an IQM quantum computer.)

 ## Bugs and feature requests